jarmas97/jarmas97/README.md

 ## About me
 I am a dedicated, open-minded, and friendly individual with a strong passion for programming.

 - 🌱 Interested in programming since 2018 when I completed a Java programming course at Software Development Academy.
-I dedicate my free time to learn and create applications, primarily using Java and Spring Boot.

 - 🔭 I’m currently looking for a job as a java developer